core-wg/oscore/draft-ietf-core-object-security.md

 In order for a proxy to support forwarding of Observe, there MUST be an outer Observe option in the message.

-* The Observe Registration (see Section 1.2 of {{RFC7641}}) of the unprotected CoAP request SHALL be encoded in the protected CoAP request as described in {{options-in-protected}}.
+* The Observe option of the unprotected CoAP request SHALL be encoded in the protected CoAP request as described in {{options-in-protected}}.

-* The Observe Notification (see Section 1.2 of {{RFC7641}}) of the unprotected CoAP response SHALL be encoded in the protected CoAP response as described in {{options-in-protected}}.
+* The Observe option of the unprotected CoAP response SHALL be encoded in the protected CoAP response as described in {{options-in-protected}}.

-To secure the Observe Registration and the order of the Notifications, Observe SHALL be integrity protected as described in this section:
+To secure the order of the notifications, responses with the Observe option SHALL be integrity protected as described in the following way:

-* The Observe option in the unprotected CoAP request SHALL be included in the external_aad of the request (see {{AAD}}).
 * The Observe option SHALL be included in the external_aad of the response (see {{AAD}}), with value set to the 3 least significant bytes of the Sequence Number of the response

+The Observe option in the CoAP request SHALL NOT be integrity protected since it may be legitimately removed by a proxy.

 ### Class U Options {#class-u}